AbhijayPaul/HackTheHood-Final/README.md

-# HackTheHood Final Lowest Rated Movies
+# HackTheHood Final Salary Data

 This dataset that I chose gives data on salary information about various jobs from assorted industries around the world.
 I chose it because this dataset seemed to be easy to use and there seemed to be interesting questions that could be asked about it.